 Market value is defined as the amount a typical, well-informed buyer would be willing to pay a willing seller for a property.
-For a sale to ing to pay a willing seller for a property.
 For a sale to be considered a qualified sale used to determine market value, it must be an arm's length transaction -- the buyer and seller must not be related, the buyer must not be under pressure to buy and the seller must not be under pressure to sell, the property must be on the market for a reasonable length of time, the payment must be in cash or equivalent, and the financing must be typical for that type of property.